sheronw/SheronW-sNotes/docs/computer science/theory of computation/4-1 Undecidability.md

 A language L is **recursive** if L=L(M) for some Turing machine M such that:

 - If w is in L, then M accepts and halts.
-- If w is not in L, then M eventually halts, alghough it never enters an accepting state.
+- If w is not in L, then M eventually halts, although it never enters an accepting state.

 If the language is **recursive** then it is accepted by a TM that always halts.(**Decider**)